-The Craft Cadence backpack is designed by and for bike commuters.
-It’s a really top-notch backpack for cycle commuting, and right now it’s on sale as well.
+The Craft Cadence Backpack is designed by and for bike commuters.
+It’s a really top-notch backpack for bike commuters, and right now it’s on sale as well.
 So, we thought it was the perfect time to publish this review of one of our favorite cycling backpacks!
 It’s a fully waterproof cycling backpack that can be yours for a budget price.
 We have had ours for two years and still love it.

 The full name of this product is the Craft Cadence IPX5 Waterproof 30 Liter Roll Top Backpack.
 That name crams in the most important details you need to know about this cycling backpack: it’s fully waterproof, it holds a whole lot of stuff, and it is closed using the roll top method (roll it twice and seal the Velcro).
 But that’s just the bare bones take – on closer inspection, this backpack has a whole lot more going for it.

 Panniers or Backpacks for Cyclists?

 Now, we know that there are cyclists who swear by panniers, and cyclists who swear by backpacks.
 We don’t want to get into that debate.
 Simply put, this product is aimed at cyclists who prefer backpacks over panniers, who need to keep their stuff dry, and who would like to keep their back as sweat-free as possible while using a cycling backpack.
 If that’s you, read on!

 Craft Cadence is a small London-based company.
 It was started in 2016 by a small group of London-based bike commuters.
 Their mission statement is: “We are driven to serve the cycle commuting community with quality products that are designed with our community in mind.”
 It seems that they have just one product, and that is this cycling backpack, available in just two colors – attention-grabbing yellow, and a more stylish matt black.
 Both versions have reflective details for added visibility.